 Animations in Choreography¶

 The Choreography service is a framework for producing scripted motion through a list of customizable, predetermined moves.
-The dances can be customized through the track layering system, the parameters associated with each move, and the adjustable beats per minute of the dances.
-While these knobs provide a large amount of flexibility when authoring choreographies, there are scenarios where the exact output can’t fully be expressed through the existing moves.
-To do this, we have developed an animation pipeline and API in the 2.4 Spot software release.
+The sequences can be customized through the track layering system, the parameters associated with each move, and the adjustable beats per minute of the sequences.

-The animated move text files are be parsed into an
+The animated move text files are parsed into

 dance_directory/ choreographer.exe animations/ bourree_arm.cha my_animation.cha

-StopRecordingState RPC.
 The manual log has a maximum of 5 minutes of recording.
-The robot will only keep the most recent “auto” log and the most recent “manual” log saved - therefore the logs must be downloaded immediately to ensure data is not lost.
+The robot will only keep the most recent auto log and the most recent manual log saved.
+As a result, logs must be downloaded immediately to ensure data is not lost.

-In Choreographer, there are buttons to start/stop recording the “manual” log (shown below).
-As well, there are buttons to download each log type (shown below).
-The log can be downloaded as a pickle file, which tightly packages the data stored as a python dictionary into a serialized object.
+The log can be downloaded as a pickle file which tightly packages the data stored as a python dictionary into a serialized object.
 This is the default format and will be used if no file extension is specified in the file name when saving the log.
-Additionally, it can be downloaded as a text file, which saves the

-ChoreographyStateLog protobuf message as a protobuf-to-text message; to save in this format, when typing the log name the “.txt” should be explicitly included.
+ChoreographyStateLog protobuf message as a protobuf-to-text message.
+To save in this format, include the “.txt” file extension when entering the log name.

-The API for the choreography logs is described in the Choreography Service document and can be accessed via the API in the choreography client.
+The API for the choreography logs is described on the Choreography Service page and can be accessed via the API in the Choreographer client.